Asabeneh/30-Days-Of-JavaScript/readMe.md

 Asabeneh Yetayeh.
 I am 250.
 I live in Finland
 ```
 ### Template Literals(Template Strings)
-To create a template string we use back two back ticks.
+To create a template string, we use back two backticks.
 We can inject data as expression inside a template string.
-To inject data we enclose the expression with curly bracket({}) followed by $ sign.
-See the syntax blow.
+To inject data, we enclose the expression with a curly bracket({}) followed by a $ sign.
+See the syntax below.
 ```js
 //Syntax
 `String literal text`